 Records Classification and Retention Schedules

-Records retention and classification schedules are the foundation of any effective records management program.
-A records schedule as defined in The Archives and Public Records Management Act, is a “formal plan that identifies the public records that are subject to the plan, establishes a classification system and retention periods for those records and provides for their disposition”.
+Record retention and classification schedules are the foundation of any effective records management program.
+A records schedule as defined in The Archives and Public Records Management Act, is a “formal plan that identifies the public records that are subject to the plan, establishes a classification system and retention periods for those records and provides for their disposition.”
 The classification system within schedules allows institutions to organize their records systematically and in a consistent manner.
 The retention requirements establish the time period for which records included in the classification plan must be retained to meet all legal, financial, administrative and fiscal requirements.
-Retention schedules provide government institutions with the ability to legally destroy or transfer records to the Provincial Archives of Saskatchewan.
+Records schedules are required to legally dispose of public (government) records.